 - Gross Error

 - Random Error

 1. Gross Error

-- User should care while taking reading and recording measurement values.
+- A user should care while taking reading and recording measurement values.

-- Secondly, user should take number of reading of a experiment.
+- Secondly, the user should take a number of reading of an experiment.
 After that taking average value of whole experiments will reduce the gross error.

 2. Systematic Errors

 As shown in the above chart, systematic Errors are classified into 3 types as

 - Instrumental Errors

 a).
 Instrumental errors arise mainly due to inherent shortcomings in the instruments, loading effect of instrument or misuse of an instrument.

 b).
 Environmental errors arises due to instrument external conditions like pressure, temperature, vibrations, humidity, magnetic or electric fields, etc.